65th Medical Brigade: History

-The Early Years
+The early years

 The 65th Medical Brigade was originally constituted in the Regular Army as the 15th Medical Regiment on 18 October 1927, allotted to the Fifth Corps area, and assigned to the V Corps.
 The regiment was organized on 7 November 1927 with Organized Reserve Corps personnel as a Regular Army Inactive (RAI) unit with its headquarters at Dayton, Ohio.
 Its subordinate elements were constituted and assigned on 26 March 1929.
 The regiment conducted summer training most years at the Camp Knox station hospital, although it trained some years at Carlisle Barracks, Pennsylvania with the 1st Medical Regiment.
 The regiment's designated mobilization station was Fort Oglethorpe, Georgia.

 The regiment was redesignated on 28 May 1941 as the 65th Medical Regiment, and was mobilized, less Reserve personnel, at Fort Oglethorpe, Georgia, and assigned to the IV Corps.
 On 24 September 1941 the regiment was assigned to the Third Army.